unimib-datAI/lamAPI/README.md

 ![Data Discovery: current workflow](./pictures/temp.svg)

-*Replace `image-path.png` with the actual path to the image in your repository.*

 LamAPI processes data from Wikidata through the following stages:

 1. **Data Ingestion**: The large compressed Wikidata dump file is ingested into the LamAPI ecosystem.